ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 These terms are defined by this specification:

 Stable Key
-  An asymmetric key-pair used by a Signer that is also shared via an out-of-band mechanism to a Verifier in order to validate the signature.
+  An asymmetric key-pair used by a issuer that is also shared via an out-of-band mechanism to a Verifier in order to validate the signature.

 Ephemeral Key
-  An asymmetric key-pair that is generated for one-time use by a Signer and never stored or used again outside of the creation of a single JWP.
+  An asymmetric key-pair that is generated for one-time use by a issuer and never stored or used again outside of the creation of a single JWP.

 # Background